Vincit/objection.js/README.md

 # Eager queries

-Okay I said there is no custom DSL but actually we have teeny-tiny one for fetching relations eagerly.
+Okay I said there is no custom DSL but actually we have teeny-tiny one for fetching relations eagerly, as it isn't something that can be done easily using SQL.
 The following examples demonstrate how to use it:

 Fetch one relation: